inventree/InvenTree/docs/docs/api/api.md

 {% include 'img.html' %}
 {% endwith %}

+!!! info "Schema Description"
+    The API schema is also documented in the [API Schema](./schema.md) page.

 ## Authentication

 Users must be authenticated to gain access to the InvenTree API.
 The API accepts either basic username:password authentication, or token authentication.
 Token authentication is recommended as it provides much faster API access.